 This competition is open to current RWHAP Part C EIS recipients and new organizations proposing to provide RWHAP Part C EIS funded services in a new geographic service area(s) as described by the applicant.
-HRSA will fund up to fifteen new service areas under this notice.
+HRSA will fund up to 10 new service areas under this notice.
 For the purposes of this NOFO, a new service area is a defined geographic area with a demonstrated need for comprehensive primary health care and support services in an outpatient setting for low income underserved people with HIV not adequately covered by other sources of support.
-Newly proposed service areas must not geographically overlap with existing RWHAP Part C EIS service areas as defined in Appendix B of this NOFO and in HRSA-22-011, HRSA-22-014, and HRSA-22-015.
+Newly proposed service areas must not geographically overlap with existing RWHAP Part C EIS service areas as defined in Appendix B of this NOFO.
 If you are applying for more than one service area, you must submit a separate application for each proposed service area.